The Real Janelle

 The Real Janelle is an EP by Bratmobile, released in 1994.
 It would become Bratmobile's last studio recording in six years.
 Though released before The Peel Session, that was recorded a year prior.

-The title "The Real Janelle" was inspired by a Born Against song written by Ben Weasel of Screeching Weasel.
-The Born Against song and The Real Janelle reference Janelle Hessig, a former Bratmobile roadie and East Bay fanzine creator known for producing "Tales of Blarg" and "Desperate Times."
-The photo on the cover of the EP is of Hessig.
+The EP's title track was inspired by a Born Against song written by Ben Weasel of Screeching Weasel.
+The Born Against song and The Real Janelle reference Janelle Hessig, a former Bratmobile roadie and East Bay fanzine creator known for producing Tales of Blarg and Desperate Times.
+The photo on the EP's cover is of Hessig.